 After this movie was completed, Mitchum was drafted into the Army.
 Mitchum began acting in film noir and hit it big with Crossfire (1947), Out of the Past (1947), and the Raoul Walsh directed Pursued (1947).

 Just as Mitchum’s career was hitting high gear he and an actress were arrested for possession of marijuana in 1948, a big deal at the time.
 Mitchum spent 43 days on a California prison farm.
 His conviction was vacated in 1951.
 Many years later, Mitchum told interviewer Robert Osborne that the arrest was a studio publicity stunt.

 Mitchum’s next studio releases were hits including Rachel and the Stranger (1948), The Red Pony (1949), and the film noir The Big Steal (1949).
 Mitchum paired with Marilyn Monroe on a raging river in River of No Return (1954).
 That same year Tracks of the Cat (1954) was released.
-This film was the only film every directed by veteran actor Charles Laughton.
-In this black and white movie the only colored object was the red jacket that Mitchum’s character wore.
-In this movie I thought Mitchum played Purdue evil until the next year.
+This film was the only film ever directed by veteran actor Charles Laughton.
+In this black and white movie, the only colored object was the red jacket that Mitchum’s character wore.
+In this movie, I thought Mitchum played Purdue evil until the next year.
 The Night of the Hunter (1955) featured Mitchum as a sadistic Bluebeard preacher with love tattooed on one hand and hate on the other.
-Lillian Gish is amazing as the shotgun toting defender of two children against the killer.
+Lillian Gish is amazing as the shotgun-toting defender of two children against the killer.

 Mitchum turned in a super performance in Thunder Road (1958) where he acted, but produced, co-wrote, and purportedly directed.